 THINGS TO DO IN MOSTAR IN 1 DAY

-Now, let’s talk about the best activities and places to visit in Mostar – at the end of the post you will find many tips (like how to get around, where to stay and more).
+Now, let’s talk about the best things to do in Mostar.
+At the end of the post, you will find many tips (like how to get around, where to stay, and more).

 Admire Stari Most

-The Ottomans also built the first bridge in Mostar that straddled the Neretva River in Mostar, linking the two parts of the old town together.
+The Ottomans also built the first bridge in Mostar that straddled the Neretva River Mostar, linking the old town’s two parts together.

-For about 400 years, it was the only bridge that linked the two parts of the town – so, even back then, it was a gold mine (and I am pretty certain that it is now as well, since it is the main reason for many to visit, and thus, again an important source of income).
+For about 400 years, it was the only bridge that linked the two parts of the town – so, even back then, it was a gold mine.
+I am pretty certain that it is now as well since it is the main reason for many to visit, and thus, again an important source of income.

-However, the bridge was completely destroyed during the war in 1993.
+However, the bridge was destroyed during the war in 1993.
 With donations from foreign countries (and their own financial investment), the bridge was rebuilt and opened in 2004.
-It is an exact replica – stone for stone – and is now a UNESCO World Heritage Site.
+It is a replica – stone for stone – and is now a UNESCO World Heritage Site.

-Be warned: It gets really busy.
-I visited at the end of April and it was packed already.
+Be warned: It gets hectic.
+I visited at the end of April, and it was packed already.
 If you don’t want to rub shoulders with everyone else, come here early in the morning (and of course, it is lovely in the evening, too).